rodneyallanprice/cloud-semaphore/README.md

 #### Parameters

     console (boolean) (required)
-        Enabled log events will be sent to the console when console is true.
+        Enabled log events will be sent to the console when 'console' is true.

     callback (function(message))
         This function will be called with a string describing log events when this function is